ironwoodcall/TagTracker/README.txt

 Delete a check in/out   :   del   / d
 End of day statistics   :   stat  / s
 Shutdown*               :   stop  / exit / quit / x
-*using this isn't important; working info is autosaved to the day's .log
+*using this isn't important; working info is autosaved to the day's .log file

 Single-line command processing:
 Normally the commands edit, del, and query will all begin some sort of dialog.